nidium/Nidium/README_WINDOWS.md

 * Start 'gpupdate /force'
 * Log in as your user

 If you are running into user rights issue when creating symlink it could be because you are running the configure scripts with an Administrator account.
-In this case, go to 'Local Policies' > 'Security options' and disable `User Account Control: Run all administrators in Admin Approval Mode`
+In this case, go to 'Local Policies' > 'Security options' and disable `User Account Control: Run all administrators in Admin Approval Mode` (but please not this is not recommended, you should create a non administrator account for building nidium)

 # Software